dillonhafer/garage-server/README.md

 # Garage Server

 A server for Raspberry Pi to open a garage door.
+Used by [garage-ios](https://github.com/dillonhafer/garage-ios).

 ## Options